ganddev0925/StoPoint/User-Guide.md

 ---

 ### 🤖 5.
 Scanning Receipts & Logging Costs
 Stop typing out expenses manually.
-StoPoint features a powerful, on-device document scanner.
+StoPoint features a powerful, on-device document scanner (English only).

 1. Open a logged visit and tap the **Scan Receipt** icon.
 2. Take a photo of your receipt or invoice.